-The use of mini-bikes, motorcycles, skateboards, rollerblades, or snowmobiles are prohibited on school property.
+The use of mini-bikes, dirt bikes, skateboards, rollerblades, snowmobiles and other unregistered motor vehicles are prohibited on school property.

 The District is not responsible for privately-owned motor vehicles or bicycles which are lost, stolen or damaged and for theft or vandalism of their contents.